SUMO DEADLIFT FOR THROWING VELOCITY & HITTING POWER

-And the goal of this is to defeat the NUMBER ONE resistor of human movement on planet earth, and that is gravity.
-In a non-contact sport like baseball (mostly anyway) we don't physically perceive the need for a large amount of maximal effort or maximal strength, but to generate a large amount of movement with the body which has a large mass, it takes a large amount of ground force to make that happen.
+And the goal of this is phenomena is to produce enough force to defeat the NUMBER ONE resistor of human movement on planet earth, and that is GRAVITY In a non-contact sport like baseball (mostly anyway) we don’t physically perceive the need for a large amount of maximal effort or maximal strength, but to generate a high speed of movement with the body which has a large mass, it takes a VERY large amount of force production to make that happen.

 But we know it’s not THAT simple, athletes can’t JUST get stronger and get better automatically; they have to develop both General Physical Preparedness and Special Physical Preparedness – however most strength coaches totally Mess up the line between general and special physical preparedness, and they either